 Where caring responsibilities are substantial and not possible to easily combine with work, employees may request a career break of between 1 and 12 months.
-More information about this scheme is provided on the central HR career break webpage.
+More information about this scheme is provided here: https://hr.admin.ox.ac.uk/career-break.

-7.6 The Work + Family Space
+7.6 My Family Care

-The University subscribes to The Work + Family Space, which is a national information and support service for those with caring and family responsibilities.
+The University subscribes to My Family Care, which is a national information and support service for those with caring and family responsibilities.
 This includes a telephone line where you can 'ask an expert' about a whole range of care-related issues, webinars and other resources.